mitesp/espider/README.md

 createsuperuser` inside the `web` container.

 Finally `pipenv` manages our Python packages.
 You can install packages with `pipenv install` and view current packages with `pipenv graph`.
+Note that if you install new packages you should rebuild your Docker containers with `docker-compose build`.

 # Troubleshooting
 Make sure you don't already have things running on your localhost ports.